abrandemuehl/distance-functions/slides.md

 Introduction to Belief Space Planning
 =====================================

-> * A belief is a pdf over the possible (not necessarily reachable) physical states
+* A belief is a probability distribution over the possible (not necessarily reachable) physical states
-> * Goal is to generate a strategy (sequence of actions, or mapping from beliefs to best actions) that takes agent from start states (set of beliefs) to goal states (set of beliefs)
+* Goal is to generate a strategy (mapping from beliefs to best actions) that takes agent from start states (set of beliefs) to goal states (set of beliefs)
-> * "Size is doubly exponential in the number of state space dimensions"
+* "Size is doubly exponential in the number of state space dimensions"
->       * If we restrict the space of pdfs to those with finite parameterizations
+      * If we restrict the space of pdfs to those with finite parameterizations
->       * Otherwise is an infinite cardinality space of possible pdfs
+      * Otherwise is an infinite cardinality space of possible pdfs

 Belief Space Advantages through Examples
 ========================================